-Here’s what you need: A small sauce pan, about 1 to 2 quarts.
-From the pantry: olive oil, can of diced tomatoes, sugar.
+Here’s what you need: A small saucepan, about 1 to 2 quarts.
+From the pantry: olive oil, a can of diced tomatoes, and sugar.
 From the fridge: butter and heavy cream.
-From the spice cabinet: dried basil, dried oregano, black pepper and salt.
+From the spice cabinet: dried basil, dried oregano, black pepper, and salt.
 If your pantry doesn’t contain a medium onion and a few cloves of garlic, you’ll have to pick some up at the store.

 Preparations: Peel and dice the onion.
 Mince the garlic.
 Heat your saucepan over medium heat.
-Add two tablespoons, olive oil, then the onion and garlic.
+Add two tablespoons of olive oil, then the onion and garlic.
 Because garlic can turn bitter if it’s overcooked, stir frequently.
-Then add the tomatoes with its juices, a tablespoon of dried basil, 3/4 teaspoon sugar, a quarter teaspoon each of dried oregano, salt and ground pepper.
+Then add the tomatoes with their juices, a tablespoon of dried basil, 3/4 teaspoon sugar, a quarter teaspoon each of dried oregano, salt, and ground pepper.

 Then you are ready to serve.
-It’s great over all kinds of foods.
+It’s great for all kinds of food.